-At the start of this year, the film ‘The Favourite’ hit our cinema screens, telling the story of Queen Anne, an 18th century monarch who ruled Britain from 1702 to 1714.
+The critically-acclaimed film ‘The Favourite’ hit our cinema screens in 2018, telling the story of Queen Anne, an 18th century monarch who ruled Britain from 1702 to 1714.

 Here are 10 facts about Queen Anne.

 1. She wasn’t Dutch